Sasoma–Saser La Road: Strategic importance

 This road provides access to the India-held DBO and Depsang Plains, near the India-China-Pakistan tri-junction of disputed areas, which is a potential location for a joint China-Pakistan military operation against India.
 Being close to the disputed areas of the India-China Line of Actual Control (LAC), this strategically important road provides a much shorter alternative access from Nubra Valley to DBO as compared to the longer 230 km route via "DS-DBO Road".
 This road will provide second access route access to Indian Military's strategically important "Sub-sector North", which includes India's northernmost military base at DBO with world's highest airstrip, Karakorum Pass which connects Ladakh to China-occupued Xinjiang.

 In response to India's expansion of road infrastructure in the India-held area, China deliberately intruded in the Indian-held area, leading to 2013 Depsang standoff.
-China is constructing the China-Pakistan Economic Corridor (CPEC) in Pakistan-occupied Kashmir which is an area claimed by India.
+China is constructing the China-Pakistan Economic Corridor (CPEC) in Pakistan-administered Kashmir which is an area claimed by India.
 India also claims the nearby Trans-Karakoram Tract (Shaksgam Valley) ceded to China by Pakistan.
-Pakistan and China have also built the strategic Karakoram Highway, which connects Pakistan-held India-claimed Gilgit to Xinjiang.
+Pakistan and China have also built the strategic Karakoram Highway, which connects Pakistan-administered Gilgit to Xinjiang.